blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 ### Step 5.2 - Mithril Sync
 Dingo has a built-in Mithril client that downloads and loads a snapshot automatically.
 This saves hours of sync time compared to replaying the chain from genesis.

-Run the following command from your `~dingo` directory:
+Run the following command from your `~/dingo` directory:
 ```
 dingo sync --mithril
 ```